shengjiex98/microbit-lab/README.md

 We here list solutions for all errors that might arise during the installation we are aware of.

 ## OpenOCD
-### Error Message: "configure: error jimttcl not found, run git submodule init and git submodule update"
+**Error Message: "configure: error jimttcl not found, run `git submodule init` and `git submodule update`"**

-in your openocd-code directory, type:
+In your openocd-code directory, type:
 ```
 $ cd src/jtag/drivers/libjaylink
 $./autogen.sh